-You always want to make your ideas something that you can visualize in your head and actively work toward.
-SMART goals are one of many methods you can use to get your credit in check, balance your paychecks, and reduce stress caused by financial worries.
+SMART goals are one of many methods you can use to get your credit in check, balance your paychecks, and reduce stress caused by financial anxiety.

 Related Post: What are SMART Goals and Why You Need Them in Your Life